mtxslv/StudyingMachineLearning/README.md

 * */MIT6.S191/*: exercises for the [MIT Intro To Deep Learning](http://introtodeeplearning.com/) course.
 The labs can be found [here](https://github.com/aamini/introtodeeplearning_labs).
 Huge thanks to the team involved with the classes!

+* */PaulGAllenSchool/*: Machine Learning classes hosted by professor Pedro Domingos.
+You can find the it [on Youtube](https://www.youtube.com/user/UWCSE/playlists?view=50&sort=dd&shelf_id=16) and the material can be found [here](https://courses.cs.washington.edu/courses/csep546/17au/).

 * */perceptron/*: I tried to develop a C class of a perceptron.
 It's still incomplete :( .

 * */tensorflow_classes/*: in this folder there are the examples from the serie "[ML Zero to Hero](https://youtu.be/KNAWp2S3w94)", hosted by [Laurence Moroney](https://github.com/lmoroney?tab=repositories).
 It is a serie of 4 videos launched in the tensorflow youtube channel, and it aims to explain some concepts of Deep Neural Networks.